 Program Description: Through addressing constraints to development and fair housing opportunities, the County will strive to achieve and maintain recognition as a Prohousing jurisdiction throughout the 6th cycle.
-This designation will provide the County an advantage in applications for competitive funding sources, including the Infill Infrastructure Grant and funding from the Affordable Housing and Sustainable Communities Program.
+This designation will provide the County an advantage in

 In collaboration with the Napa Sonoma Collaborative and local nonprofit organizations, the County will analyze policies and programs needed to meet the threshold for the Prohousing Designation program and make application by January 2024.